barreleye/barreleye/README.md

 barreleye --mode http
 ```

-> **Note**
+> [!TIP]
-> ⚠️ Indexer is designed to run in failover mode.
+> Indexer is designed to run in failover mode.
 Only the primary instance will run at once; the others will wait for the primary to fail in order to promote a secondary.

 ## 💾 Add Data